-If you would like the 572-page version of Stevie’s biography, please go to your favorite book retailer to get both volumes of Stevie Ray Vaughan: Day by Day, Night After Night.
+If you would like the 572-page version of Stevie’s biography, please order Stevie Ray Vaughan: Day by Day, Night After Night from this website (late 2022).
 For those with a more casual interest, here you go.
 No charge!

 October 3, 1954: Stephen Ray Vaughan is born at Methodist Hospital in Dallas, Texas.